RaghhavDTurki/HostelVerse-Serverless/README.md

 - [Sentry] - Application monitoring and error tracking software
 - [@hapi/iron] - A more secure protocol for encrypting data in form of tokens
 - [Mongoose]
+- [Razorpay] - A simple and sophisticated payment gateway

 ## Documentation
 I have created a OpenAPI v3.0.0 complaint API and have documented the same using Swagger Docs and have hosted the docs on Heroku.